 - Enhance your English major with additional courses in education that will prepare you to teach English in elementary schools or high schools.

-Graduates of the UT Tyler bachelor of arts in English program go on to such diverse employment opportunities as: Brookshire Grocery Human Resources Department; Japanese Assistant Teacher Program; grant-funding agent; and teaching in school districts throughout Texas and beyond.
+Graduates of the UT Tyler bachelor of arts in English program go on to such diverse employment opportunities as: Brookshire Grocery Human Resources Department; Japanese Assistant Teacher Program; working as grant-funding agents; and teaching in school districts throughout Texas and beyond.

 Other graduates have pursued master’s degrees in English at UT Tyler and other institutions or entered law school.

-Bachelor’s in English.
-Explore Literature, Creative Writing and Language.
+Bachelor’s in English: Explore Literature, Creative Writing, Language

-- Expand your language literacy: UT Tyler is the only university in Texas where you can take foreign languages, such as Chinese, Japanese, Latin and Spanish to fulfill foreign language requirements for the English degree and, at same time, for minors in Asian studies, classical studies and Spanish.
+- Expand your language literacy: UT Tyler is the only university in Texas where you can take foreign languages such as Chinese, Latin and Spanish to fulfill foreign language requirements for the English degree and, at same time, for minors in Asian studies, classical studies and Spanish.

-- Join the China Immersion international study experience for 3 weeks at East China Normal University in Shanghai, where you will study and explore, while earning 6 academic credit hours.
+- Join the China Immersion international study experience for three weeks at East China Normal University in Shanghai, where you will study and explore while earning six academic credit hours.

 English Courses: Stimulating.
 Global.

-More about UT Tyler’s English program of studyAlso see The University of Texas at Tyler master’s degree in English
+More about UT Tyler’s English program of study.